zioproto/hadoop-swift-tutorial/Readme.md

    -output output_new_0 \
    -mapper mapper.py \
    -reducer reducer.py \
+   -file mapper.py \
+   -file reducer.py \
    -numReduceTasks 1
 ```
 Please remember the -input and -output files are on the HDFS storage and not in your local disk.
+The files passed with the `-file` argument are instead on the local disk, and they are called so that the master node copies these
+files on all the slaves nodes automatically.

 Also, `output_new_0` is a folder.
 If the folder already exist on HDFS Hadoop will refuse to start,
 because it will not overwrite existing data.